 What it means for retailers: Your in-store staff need to be tech savvy, and they need to have the right tools to be able to deliver accurate, up-to-date product information to customers to answer their questions.
 This is another instance where furniture sellers need PIM software, because PIM acts as the single source of truth for centralized product data.
 That way, all staff can be accessing that data in a place where it’s centralized for the entire business, and everyone knows they’re getting the most current, accurate product data to pass on to customers.

 Shopping Will Get More and More Social

-Social shopping is nothing new in 2020, but as shopping experiences become more personalized, streamlined, and omnichannel, we expect even more shopping to be done via social media.
+Social shopping is nothing new, but as shopping experiences become more personalized, streamlined, and omnichannel, we expect even more shopping to be done via social media.

 Facebook and Instagram have become ecommerce platforms where shoppers can make purchases directly from their timelines and feeds.
-In 2020, we expect more shoppers to become comfortable with this trend, and more purchases to come out of these untraditional new channels.
+We expect more shoppers to become comfortable with this trend, and more purchases to come out of these untraditional new channels.

 What it means for retailers: Businesses will need to use their PIM software to push accurate product information to new channels, as they set themselves up to be able to receive and fulfill orders placed from within social media apps.
 Furniture retailers in particular can help drive social media sales through influencer marketing, something furniture ecommerce companies have been increasingly utilizing for huge sales boosts.

 Augmented Reality Will Become a Common Marketing Tool